FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Problem Formulation

 \subsection{Definitions of Ownership Verification and Traceability}

 Federated Learning enables multiple data owners to collaboratively train a DNN model in a privacy-preserving way due to the increasing concern about personal privacy security.
 However, FL faces the challenge of model leakage.
-Model leakage refers to that the malicious participants in FL can stealthily copy and sell the FL model to other parties.
+Model leakage refers to the malicious participants in FL can stealthily copy and sell the FL model to other parties.
 Such misbehavior infringes the legitimate copyright of the FL group, and we should design a mechanism to verify the ownership and disclose the identity of the model leaker among the participants.

-There are two major concern in the copyright protection of the FL model, ownership verification and traceability.
-In this subsection, we give the formal definitions of ownership verification and traceability.
+There are two major concerns in the copyright protection of the FL model, namely ownership verification and traceability.
+In this subsection, we give the formal definitions of them.
+Note that in this paper, we focus on ownership verification and traceability in model copyright protection after training the model, and the definition of traceability is different from other works trying to find abnormal Clients during training~\cite{chen2023privacy, ren2022privacy}.

-\begin{definition}[Ownership verification] Ownership verifi-cation refers to proving that the suspicious model belongs to the FL group, and then charging the unauthorized user outside the FL group with tort.
-When the infringement occurs, the FL group can apply the verification algorithm ${\tt Verify}(\cdot)$ to verify their ownership on the model.
-The ownership verification mechanism ${\tt Verify}(\tilde{M}, D_T)$ should output
+\begin{definition}[Ownership verification] Ownership verification refers to proving that the suspicious model belongs to the FL group and then charging the unauthorized user outside the FL group with tort.
+The suspicious model is defined as the model that is suspected to be a copy of the FL models.
+When the infringement occurs, the FL group can apply the verification algorithm ${\tt Verify}(\cdot)$ to verify their ownership of the model.
+The ownership verification mechanism ${\tt Verify}(\tilde{M}, D_T)$ should output:

 where $\tilde{M}$ is the suspicious model, $D_T$ is the verification token offered by the FL group, and ${\tt att}(\cdot)$ represents various attack methods which will be introduced in Section \ref{sec:threat}. \end{definition}